 No, students are not required to record every session.
-However, students must have a 10-minute recording clip from a session available to review in each class and a minimum of two unique clients to present throughout the semester.
-All ULM faculty and practicum and internship students are beholden to the same professional ethics regarding client confidentiality.
+However, students must have a session recording available to review in each class and a minimum of two unique clients to present throughout the semester.
+All ULM faculty and fellow practicum and internship students are beholden to the same professional ethics regarding client confidentiality.

-Can I have more than one practicum or internship site?
+Can I have more than one internship site?

-Yes.
+• Yes.
 Students may hold a secondary internship site to support them in reaching their required hours and gaining varied experiences.
 Secondary sites must meet all previously outlined requirements.
 Students are responsible for ensuring that commitments made at secondary internship sites do not impact their ability to fulfill commitments made at primary internship sites.